fontforge/fontforge.github.io/en-US/documentation/interface/metricsview.md

 The active glyph may be changed by clicking on any of the glyphs.

+The up and down arrow keys will increase and decrease the field's value by a single unit.
+Holding Shift-up or -down will accelerate this by 10 and Ctrl-Shift-up or -down by 5.
+Holding Alt-up, -down, -left or -right will move the cursor to the field above, below, left or right.

 Underneath the display area are a set of text fields.
 You may type in new numbers for any of these fields to change the corresponding metrics of the glyph.